-I did a post on Tuesday’s trip on the blog, concerning the black gnat nymph.
-Well after that trip I decided I would go back to the same area’s I fished on Tuesday and use a popper.
-I was surprised I got fish to come up and hit a popper in 63 degree water, especially in depths of 10 to 12 ft.
+I did a post on Tuesday’s trip, concerning the black gnat nymph.
+Well after that trip I decided I would go back to the same area I fished on Tuesday and use a popper.
+I was surprised I got fish to come up and hit a popper in 63-degree water, especially in depths of 10 to 12 ft.
 I manage to land 10 on Thursday afternoon.
 I was still using my little 3 Wt.
 7 ½ ft Temple Fork rod.
 One can get a rush when he sees that smack on that little popper knowing that all you got to land that bull bluegill is that little light 3 Wt. rod.

-My son-in-law made the trips with me on Friday and Saturday afternoon.
-He had never fished for bream with the fly rod, and wanted to go out and try to land some quality fish.
+My son-in-law B.T. made the trips with me on Friday and Saturday afternoon.
+He had never fished for bluegill with the fly rod and wanted to go out and try to land some quality fish.
 I had told him about my previous trips so he knew in advance what to expect.
-He was not use to fishing still water as opposed to running water; with the fly rod so it took a little adjustment of fighting the wind and learning a new pattern.
+He was not accustomed to fishing still water as opposed to running water; with the fly rod so it took a little adjustment of fighting the wind and learning a new pattern.
 He landed between 20 and 25 bass and bluegills both afternoons.
-We could have fished the tailrace below the Smith Lake Dam for rainbow, but with bluegill season near we just couldn’t pass up the chance to throw some poppers.
-Both trips were superb and it was a blast to fish with a son-in-law who my wife and I consider our second son.
+We could have fished the tailrace below the Smith Lake Dam for rainbow, but with bluegill, season near we just couldn’t pass up the chance to throw some poppers.
+Both trips were superb and it was a blast to fish with a B.T. who my wife and I consider our second son.

 I just wonder if those Alabama fans know how to catch bream like this????

 You got to love landing these brutes with the fly rod and that tiny little bug.
 The one on the lower left pushed 13 oz.